dakotaw/heatmap_spoofer/output.md

-## Vysoká Srbská
+## Mohamed Bangura

-Vysoká Srbská (German: Hochsichel) is a village and municipality in Náchod District in the Hradec Králové Region of the Czech Republic.
-It is located, near the border with Poland.
+Mohamed Bangura (born 27 July 1989) is a professional footballer from Sierra Leone who plays as a striker and as of 2015 a player for China League One club Dalian Yifang.